 In addition, in 2003, Terranova S.A. entered into other service agreements with Masisa at the subsidiary level of several of Terranova S.A.'s respective businesses.
 In Brazil, Masisa Madeiras, which was formerly known as Terranova Brasil, entered into an administrative and forestry services agreement with Masisa do Brasil Limitada.
 Under this contract, as amended and restated on January 1, 2005, Masisa Brasil provides administrative management for both companies in Brazil.
 Masisa Madeiras pays Masisa Brasil a monthly fee of US\$38,477.70 for these services.
-Likewise, Terranova S.A.'s Mexican subsidiary, Forestal Terranova Mexico and Masisa's Mexican subsidiary, Masisa Mexico entered into a similar administrative management and financial services agreement with Masisa Servicios, another of Masisa's Mexican subsidiaries.
-Pursuant to this agreement, Masisa Servicios manages administrative and financial corporate services for Terranova Mexico and Masisa Mexico.
-Masisa Servicios charges Terranova Mexico and Masisa Mexico the cost of the administrative services in addition to a five percent commission rate.
-Masisa Servicios charges Masisa Mexico a monthly fee of approximately US\$297,000 and charges Terranova Mexico a monthly fee of approximately US\$297,000 and charges Terranova Mexico addition, Terranova Mexico leases a small amount of office space from Masisa Mexico in Mexico City, and, through 2004, Masisa Mexico leased from Terranova Mexico office space in Mexico City.
+Likewise, Masisa's Mexican subsidiary, Masisa Mexico, entered into a similar administrative management and financial services agreement with Masisa Servicios, another of Masisa's Mexican subsidiaries.
+Pursuant to this agreement, Masisa Servicios manages administrative and financial corporate services for Masisa Mexico.
+Masisa Servicios charges Masisa Mexico the cost of the administrative services in addition to a five percent commission rate.
+Masisa Servicios charges Masisa Mexico a monthly fee of approximately US\$297,000.
+In addition, Terranova Mexico leases a small amount of office space from Masisa Mexico in Mexico City, and, through 2004, Masisa Mexico leased from Terranova Mexico office space in Mexico City.